Nemanja Mihajlović: Partizan

 On 28 December 2015, Mihajlović signed for Partizan on a three-year contract.
 On 21 February, he made his official debut for the club against OFK Beograd.
 On 2 March, he scored his first official goal for Partizan in Serbian Cup Quarter final against Radnički Niš in a 2–0 home win.
-His first goal for Partizan in 2015–16 Serbian SuperLiga came on 6 April against Javor Ivanjica in a 1–2 away win and helped Partizan to achieve five wins in a row in the championship of Serbia after a year and a half ago.
+His first goal for Partizan in 2015–16 Serbian SuperLiga came on 6 April against Javor Ivanjica in a 1–2 away win and helped Partizan to achieve five consecutive championship of Serbia wins after a year and a half ago.
 On 3 May 2016, Mihajlović scored a brace in a 4–0 away league win over Radnik Surdulica.

 Heerenveen

 On 28 July 2017, Mihajlović signed a four-year contract with Eredivisie club Heerenveen, choosing to wear jersey number 15.
 The transfer fee is believed to be around €1.7 million.
 He scored his first goal for Heerenveen on his debut, in a 1–1 draw with Heracles on 19 August 2017.